 PROGRAM has a wide margin of safety in cats.

-PROGRAM Injection should be stored at room temperature, between 15-30 °Celsius.
+PROGRAM should be stored at room temperature, between 15 - 30 °C. Keep from freezing.

-Elanco, Program and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Program, Elanco and the diagonal bar logo are trademarks of Elanco or its affiliates.

 1919 MINNESOTA COURT, SUITE 401, MISSISSAUGA, ON, L5N 0C9